unionai-oss/pandera/docs/source/dataframe_schemas.rst

     2      c      0             3
     3      c      1             3

-To control how unique errors are reported, the `unique_keep_setting` argument accepts:
+To control how unique errors are reported, the `report_duplicates` argument accepts:
-    - `True`: report all duplicates except first occurence
-    - `first`: report all duplicates except first occurence
+    - `exclude_first`: (default) report all duplicates except first occurence
-    - `last`: report all duplicates except last occurence
+    - `exclude_last`: report all duplicates except last occurence
-    - `all`: report all duplicates (default)
+    - `all`: report all duplicates

 .. testcode:: joint_column_uniqueness